-A two-way ANOVA was conducted to test for statistically significant differences across supervised model types and clustering configurations.
+A two-way ANOVA was conducted to test statistically significant differences across supervised model types and clustering configurations.
 Table 17 presents the ANOVA results, and table 18 reports the outcomes of Tukey HSD post-hoc comparisons for significant pairings (full results are included in the appendix).

 Table 17